4dn-dcic/tibanna/docs/installation.rst

 Installation
 ============

-Tibanna's installation is two-step.

-1. Installation of the python package content of the repo
-  * The ``python setup.py install`` command
-  * Installation of Tibanna package on a local machine to launch and monitor workflows.

-2. Deployment of Tibanna to the AWS cloud
+Tibanna's installation is two-step - installation of the tibanna package on the local machine and deployment of its serverless components to the AWS Cloud.
-  * The ``invoke deploy_unicorn`` command
-  * Deploying Tibanna components (AWS Lambda / Step Function / IAM Permissions) from a local machine to the AWS Cloud.

 Since the second step is separated from the first step, one may deploy as many copies of Tibanna as one wishes for different projects, with different bucket permissions and users.

 Installing Tibanna package